 These enemies were not human.

 Probably they had been, once.
 They were generally humanoid, with one head, two arms, two legs, and the shabby remnants of clothing clinging to their bodies.
-Their flesh, though, was a hideous greenish-yellow color, some with hints of gray, and there was a rubbery slackness to their features that destroyed the individuality of each face, made even gender all but impossible to distinguish.
+Their flesh, though, was a hideous greenish-yellow color, some with hints of gray, and there was a rubbery slackness to their features that destroyed the individuality of each face, which made even gender all but impossible to distinguish.

 Then, while the invaders looked on, stunned, the corpse within the (presumably) magic circle lurched to its feet, adding one to the number of attackers while confirming their source.
 Yet in some way, this extra horror served as the spark to jolt the hunters and mercs out of their momentary paralysis, allowing them to react before the monsters were on them.